Meryll Serrano

-Maria Meryll Krysteen Rosales Serrano (born 20 July 1997), known in Norway as Meryll Abrahamsen, is a Filipino professional footballer who plays as a midfielder for Norwegian club Haugesund and the Philippines women's national team.
+Maria Meryll Krysteen Rosales Serrano (born 20 July 1997), known in Norway as Meryll Abrahamsen, is a Filipino professional footballer who plays as a midfielder for Toppserien club Haugesund and the Philippines women's national team.

 Career

 Youth

 Serrano had her youth career at Haugar.

 Haugar

 In 2012, as a 14-year-old, Serrano made her senior debut for Haugar in a 3–0 against Hinna.

 Avaldsnes

 After playing for three seasons in the Norwegian Second Division, Serrano joined Toppserien club Avaldsnes.
 She scored on her debut against Røa a minute and a half after coming in as a substitute.
 Avaldsnes finished their 2015 season as runners-up in both league and cup.

 Avaldsnes ended up finishing as runners-up in the Toppserien for three consecutive seasons.
 In 2017, Serrano helped Avaldsnes to win the Norwegian Women's Cup, winning her first title in her senior career.

 LSK Kvinner

 In 2019, Serrano joined the Toppserien defending champions LSK Kvinner on a one-year deal.
 LSK Kvinner ended up winning the domestic double in the 2019 season.